 USA iShares Gold Trust = +23 mt

-Clearly, we can see that the biggest increase in a single Gold ETF was in the German Xetra-Gold ETF by increasing 97 mt in the past five quarters, nearly three times more than any of the other U.K. or U.S. Gold ETFs.
+We can see that the biggest increase in a single Gold ETF was in the German Xetra-Gold ETF by increasing 97 mt in the past five quarters, nearly three times more than any of the other U.K. or U.S. Gold ETFs.
 This huge increase in German Gold ETF demand is a very interesting indicator.
 What is the motivation for Germans to move more into the protection of gold?
 Could price be a determining factor?
-Well, maybe for the British, but not really for the Germans because the gold price in Euro’s hasn’t really increased anymore than being price in Dollars since Q1 2016:
+Well, maybe for the British, but not really for the Germans because the gold price in Euros hasn’t increased anymore than being priced in Dollars since Q1 2016:

 Germany is the largest economic power in the European Union and I believe the citizens are not only worried about the disaster that the ECB is doing with all the massive money printing and bond purchases, but there are serious geopolitical concerns now with Russia, by the instigation of the U.S. Government.

 Germany imports 40% of its natural gas (2016 figure) and 35% of its oil (2014 figure) from Russia.
-So, for the U.S. Senate and Congress to pass Russian sanctions that will impact Germany, who receive more than one-third of their energy from Russia, will likely cause increased political tensions between U.S. and Germany.
+So, for the U.S. Senate and Congress to pass Russian sanctions that will impact Germany, which receives more than one-third of its energy from Russia, will likely cause increased political tensions between U.S. and Germany.
 Of course, the Germans need the energy for their economy, so I doubt they will abide by the new U.S. sanctions against Russia.

 I believe we are going to see a great deal of volatility in the markets when the U.S. Government debt ceiling deadline causes a possible default in early October.
 This along with the CIRCUS now taking place in Washington DC, investors who haven’t purchased any physical gold and silver, need to seriously consider doing so before the FAN hits the COW EXCREMENT.